Surrey Hills National Landscape

 The Surrey Hills National Landscape is a 422 km2 National Landscape in Surrey, England.
 It comprises around one quarter of the land area of the county and principally covers parts of the North Downs and Greensand Ridge.
 It was designated as an Area of Outstanding Natural Beauty in May 1958 and was redesignated as a National Landscape in 2023.
 The Surrey Hills National Landscape borders the Kent Downs AONB to the east and the South Downs National Park to the south west.

 Geography

 The highest summit of the Surrey Hills National Landscape, Leith Hill near Coldharbour, is 294 m above sea level.
 It is part of the Greensand Ridge, which traverses the National Landscape from west to east, and is the second highest point in south-east England (Walbury Hill at 297 m above sea level is the highest).

 Blackheath Common is also part of the area.

 The northern ridge of the hills, predominantly formed by chalk, is separated from the southern ridges, which are predominantly greensand, by the Vale of Holmesdale, which continues into Kent.
 The North Downs provide a haven for rare plants and insects.
 Parts of the area are owned and managed by the National Trust, including Ranmore Common, Leith Hill and Box Hill.

+Principal summits

+The following hills within the National Landscape have at least 30 metres of topographic prominence: